aws/aws-toolkit-vscode/docs/UI_E2E_Test.md

 #### Authentication

-Currently, authentication is not configured to be automatically logged into AmazonQ due to issues with Authentication credentials and the VET setup running in a new VSCode instance through a packaged VSIX.
+Currently, authentication is not configured to be automatically logged into AmazonQ.
 To bypass this for now (as of July 24th, 2025), you must click the approve/open button that redirects you to a browser in order for tests to be run in an authenticated environment at the start of a new.

 ```bash
 npm run test:ui:run